DeiveEx/deiveex.github.io/_posts/2025-10-13-growinghorrors-devlog-0.md

 Well, there you go, my first Devlog ever.
 I probably ranted a lot, and there was basically no dev-related stuff, but that's why this is chapter zero haha

 I'm hoping to write one of these at least once a month, but we'll see.
-On the next one I'll try to get a bit more technical and show what I've actually been working on.
+On the next one I'll try to get a bit more technical and show a bit more about the process behind the RTC trailer, and maybe even what I've actually been working on.
 Spoiler alert: very early stuff.
 But hopefully, by documenting the process here, it'll help me (and you, dear reader) see how the game is progressings.

 Well, I don't know what else to say so...
 See you on the next entry!